RPA server GUI upgrade or repair

 If you are upgrading from Nintex RPA 22.9 or later, the latest version of System Manager is able to retrieve the parameters you used previously and automatically populate the same fields.

-Perform the following actions before starting the upgrade:
+Perform the following actions before starting the process:

 -